 What are the different kinds of formwork?

-There are 3 primary kinds of formwork.
-The first is engineered formwork, for use in industrial construction.
+There are 3 primary kinds.
+The first is engineered, for use in industrial construction.
 These are essentially giant sheets of steel or aluminium and can be reused hundreds of times.
-Timber formwork is the most common, perfect for small and medium-sized residential and commercial projects.
-Concrete formwork is also becoming more common, where solid concrete is used to hold the wet concrete until it hardens.
+Timber forms are the most common, perfect for small and medium-sized residential and commercial projects.
+Concrete is also becoming more common, where solid concrete is used to hold the wet concrete until it hardens.

 What is the difference between falsework and formwork?

 Falsework includes scaffolding and any other type of temporary structure that is used by workers until the permanent structure is up and running.
 Falsework is more than just scaffolding.
 It refers to all the equipment and even the people required to sustain a development until it is self-supporting.
-Formwork and falsework equipment may have to be purchased from a reliable third-party due to the hazards and risks of construction.
+Equipment for both may have to be purchased from a reliable third-party due to the hazards and risks of construction.
 Talk to a professional to find out more about what your legal requirements are.
-As a heads up - you have a lot of regulations to adhere to in terms of formwork and falsework.
+As a heads up - you have a lot of regulations to adhere to for both.

 What is the difference between scaffolding and formwork?

-There is no relationship between scaffolding and formwork.
+There is no relationship between the two.
 Scaffolding is a temporary structure that allows workers to work in the building.
 Formwork is a mould used to hold concrete.
-However, formwork does have a tight relationship to something known as ‘shuttering’.
+However, forms do have a tight relationship to something known as ‘shuttering’.
 This is the temporary mould used to hold the wet concrete.
-The terms shuttering and formwork are often used interchangeably.

 What are the rules surrounding formwork?